shameer/Culturia/doc/opencog-overview.md

      associativity, roughly aligned with the hierarchical network*
    - *self network which is an approximate micro image of the whole network*
    - *inter-reflecting networks modeling self and others, reflecting a “mirrorhouse” design pattern* [reference: Mirror Neurons, Mirrorhouses, and the Algebraic Structure of the Self GASP08].
-- implement implement a simplicity bias in each cognitive process cf. [Occam’s Razor](https://en.wikipedia.org/wiki/Occam's_razor).
+- implement a simplicity bias in each cognitive process cf. [Occam’s Razor](https://en.wikipedia.org/wiki/Occam's_razor).
 - if supplied with a commonsensically ethical goal system and an intentional component based on rigorous uncertain inference, should be able to reliably achieve a much higher level of commonsensically ethical behavior than any